JJEA12/KingHacks---Project/README.md

 ---
 ### Whets unique about this project?:

-We came up with this project in response to growing user concerns about data security and the lack of transparency in modern cloud services seen in issues like unprompted OneDrive syncing or loss of local file control.
-To address this, we built a privacy-first architecture where all sensitive traffic analysis occurs locally on the user's network; only anonymized threat patterns are ever processed in the cloud.
-The system functions as an autonomous cyber defense unit that uses machine learning to establish a baseline of network behavior, predicting and neutralizing anomalies before they become breaches.
-It replaces complex log management with a natural language interface, allowing users to simply ask questions about their security status.
-Furthermore, it provides one-click, AI-generated remediation scripts tailored to the specific environment, ensuring users maintain full ownership of their data while securing their infrastructure.
+We developed this project in response to growing user concerns about data security and the lack of transparency in modern cloud services seen in  issues like unprompted OneDrive syncing or loss of local file control.
+To address this, we built a privacy first project where all sensitive traffic analysis occurs locally on the user's network; only  threat patterns are ever processed in the cloud.
+The system functions as an  cyber defense tool that uses machine learning to analyze network behavior, predicting and stoping threats before they become problems for the user.
 ---

 ##  System Architecture